 Considering it’s a PTA opus, Phantom (Menace) Thread is just bollocks.
 Maybe after this and Inherent…zzzzz (wake up, Ryan!)
 Vice, Anderson is just losing his touch ever since he told Daniel Day-Lewis to ice Paul Dano with a bowling pin.
 Anyway, I couldn’t tell if Vicky Krieps was playing a stone-cold psychopath who’s ready to kill the asshole clothes-maker she loves just to prove a point or if the actress herself is not talented enough to convey the emotions asked of her.
 I could tell that DDL was nothing special in Phantom Of The Opera Thread.
 Ralph Fiennes or maybe even Joseph Fiennes could have nailed this part just as well as the man who claims he’s going to retire after this dud.
 Too bad DDL didn’t choose to stop being an actor after playing Lincoln.
 There was a bit of poetry in that flick where this great actor was killed by, of all things, an actor.
 Deeeeeep.
 It was probably always going to be downhill after playing Mister President, Dan, but Phantom Threadbare should not be your swan song.
 You should hang ’em up on a stronger note than The Daniel Wears Prada.

 As for The Post, well, it’s not quite a pile of horse leavings, but Spielberg—never a master of subtlety—is clonking us in the head with a rather large ballpeen hammer in this “journalists are fuckin’ heroes, man” screed.
 Mary Louise Streep (look it up) plays it mousy and she’s certainly not award-worthy.
 The Academy probably just feels obligated to nominate her every year so they can plunk her in the front row and make her the new Nicholson.
-They can’t risk offending her by not recognizing a mediocre performance, lest she stay home and sulk the way Trump would if he had any acting talent and didn’t get nominated for every movie he makes.
-End comparison between those 2 people.
 Anyway, you can’t avoid comparing Zee Post to All The President’s Men, which has aged very well and is 10 times better than Steve’s rendition of “hold up, everybody, did you know that Nixon was a corrupt meanie?!”
-What stands out the most about this (self-)important movie is that the movie itself seems to be reinforcing the sexist notion that Katherine Graham was barely qualified to run her own life, let alone qualified to run her own newspaper.
+What stands out the most about this (self-) important movie is that the movie itself seems to be reinforcing the sexist notion that Katherine Graham was barely qualified to run her own life, let alone qualified to run her own newspaper.
 If anyone thinks Streep’s role is empowering to women, they need to raise their empowerment standards a tick.

 Call Me By Your Name is perfect and I’m not allowed to jokes about it.
 The previous sentence has been brought to you by a guy who still hasn’t seen the movie.
 I sound like Travolta in Get Shorty.
 “I haven’t read the script yet, but I will.”
 But, see, unlike the guy who rubbed his hairy knuckles all over Indina Menzel’s face a few years ago, I really will see Call Me.
 I’m just too busy writing this article for you 7 readers to block out 2+ hours to see Armie Hammer statutorily rape Hey Hey Whadya Say Timothee Chalamet.
 That’s some name.
 Did his parents want him to get beat up at recess?
 (Note: I finally saw the movie not even a full day before posting this article and I truly enjoyed it.
 Lovely stuff.
 I just liked my riffs in this paragraph enough to not want to lose them.
 My cheeky wordplay is more important than truth today!
 Oh, and Bev’s right that Armie And The Twink is one of the best movies of the year.
 I’ll just never look at a peach the same way again.)